 The PA strives to maintain an effective compliance framework and operational capacity to supervise compliance by banks with AML/CFT standards.
-The PA (previously the Banking Supervision Department) regularly conducts FICA compliance inspections of the accountable institutions that it supervises, and the scope of these visits would include the assessment of compliance with FICA guidance notes, directives and circulars.
+The PA (previously the Banking Supervision Department) regularly conducts FIC Act compliance inspections of the accountable institutions that it supervises, and the scope of these visits would include the assessment of compliance with FICA guidance notes, directives and circulars.
 The SARB is empowered to conduct these inspections and perform other supervisory duties by virtue of section 45 of FICA.

-Flowing from these responsibilities, the PA conducts AML/CFT inspections to assess whether all of the major banks in the South African market have adequate and effective AML/CFT controls in place to comply with the requirements of FICA.
-As part of its mandate the SARB through the PA may (and has in the past) imposed administrative sanctions and directives to implement remedial action on banks whose AML/CFT frameworks are found to have deficiencies.
-In this regard, in September 2019, SBSA was furnished with an administrative sanction in the amount of ZAR 30 million (ZAR 7.5 million of which is suspended for a period of three years), for not complying with suspicious and unusual transaction reporting deadlines prescribed by the regulations issued in terms of the FICA.
+Flowing from these responsibilities, the PA conducts AML/CFT inspections to assess whether all of the major banks in the South African market have adequate and effective AML/CFT controls in place to comply with the requirements of FIC Act.
+As part of its mandate the SARB through the PA may (and has in the past) imposed administrative sanctions and directives to implement remedial action on banks whose

+AML/CFT frameworks are found to have deficiencies.
+In this regard, in September 2019, SBSA was furnished with an administrative sanction in the amount of ZAR 30 million (ZAR 7.5 million of which is suspended for a period of three years), for not complying with suspicious and unusual transaction reporting deadlines prescribed by the regulations issued in terms of the FIC Act.
 This sanction was accompanied with a confirmation that there had been no indication that SBSA has facilitated any transactions involving money laundering or the financing of terrorism.
-SBSA remediated all inspection findings by the 31 December 2019 deadline.
-SBSA received communication from the PA on 22 April 2021, acknowledging that SBSA had completed the remediation of the inspection findings, but reserving the right to test the effectiveness of enhancements as part of the next inspection of the AML/CTF framework.
-SBSA remains committed to complying with all its regulatory requirements.
+SBSA remediated all inspection findings by the 31 December 2019 deadline, and on 22 April 2021 SBSA received confirmation from the PA concerning the completion of such remediation.